 Deleting all photos from iPhone

 To delete every photo from your iPhone, make sure you’re in the All Photos viewer of the Photos app, as opposed to the Albums tab.
 Tap the Select button and tap your most recent photo to select it.
-Then, hold your finger on the next photo and without releasing, drag your finger up until every photo is selected.
-Press the trash icon once every photo is selected to delete your entire gallery.
+Then, hold your finger on the next photo and, without releasing, drag your finger up until every photo is selected.
+Press the rubbish bin icon once every photo is selected to delete your entire gallery.

 Alternatively, you can delete all your photos from the Albums section of Photos.
-In any album apart from Recent Photos, when you tap Select you’ll see a Select All option appear on the top left corner of the screen.
+In any album apart from Recent Photos, when you tap Select you’ll see a Select All option appear in the top-left corner of the screen.
 Press Select All and then delete every photo or video in that album, remembering to tap Delete instead of Remove From Album.

 How to recover deleted photos from iPhone